 We hope your root canal recovery time is as pain-free as possible!

 If you have nagging tooth pain, you may be in need of a root canal.
-Click the link below to schedule an appointment and find out!
+Click the link below to schedule an appointment at Boise’s best dentist and find out!